 Updating policy files: Update the policy file every time you add or change mail servers, or change the domain.

 Policy file format: The version field must be in the first line of the policy.
 The other fields can be in any order.
 Here's an example policy file:

 Policy file contents: The policy must include all of these key and value pairs.
 To get a policy that is customized for your domain, follow the steps in Check MTA-STS status and get suggested configurations.

 MX record for the domain.

 Learn more about MX records and MX record values.

-Maximum length of time in seconds the policy is valid.
-The max_age is reset for an external server every time the policy is accessed by that server.
-So, external servers have different expiration dates for the same policy.
+Maximum time in seconds the policy is valid.
+The max_age is reset for an external server every time the server checks the policy.
+So, external servers can have different expiration dates for the same policy.

 The value must be between 86400 (1 day) and 31557600 (about 1 year).